MIKAN No. 3395883

 Once healed, Rosaire re-enlisted with the medical corps, re-sailed overseas and joined No.1 Field Ambulance at the front.
 On 8 August 1918, part of a group of eight stretcher-bearers working with the 2nd Battalion in Hangard Wood and killed when a shell exploded near them.

-Private Maloney 2114805 died 8 August 1918 and later buried at Hangard Wood British Cemetery.
+Pvt Gray 524308 died 8 August 1918 and Private Maloney 2114805 died 8 August 1918 and also buried at Hangard Wood British Cemetery.

 Pvt Frederick James Brabrook 823242 died 12 October 1918 and later buried at Bucquoy Road Cemetery – Son of James and Elizabeth Brabrook, of 52, Savage Gardens, New Beckton, London, England, husband of Amy Brabrook, of 17, Lansdown Avenue, London, Ontario.